๐Ÿพ MyPawellness.com โ€” Real Advice from a Real Pet Owner

 Adult Cats (1โ€“7 Years) โ€” Twice Daily

-Two meals also makes it easy to monitor intake.
-If your cat consistently leaves food, you are overfeeding.
-If they finish instantly and beg for more, portions may be too small.
+That is 14 wet food meals per week โ€” how often should I feed my cat wet food a week is simply twice daily, every day.
+The 12-hour gap matches a cat’s natural dawn-and-dusk hunting cycle.
+Two meals also makes it easy to monitor intake โ€” if your cat leaves food, you are overfeeding.
+If they finish instantly and cry for more, portions may be too small.

-For an average 8โ€“10 lb adult cat eating wet food only โ€” approximately 3โ€“4 oz per meal, twice daily.
+How often should I feed my adult cat wet food โ€” for an average 8โ€“10 lb adult cat eating wet food only โ€” approximately 3โ€“4 oz per meal, twice daily.
 If combining with dry food, reduce wet portions accordingly.
 Related: How Much Wet Food to Feed a Cat โ€” exact portion calculations.

 Kittens (0โ€“12 Months) โ€” 3โ€“4 Times Daily